 Goal 7 is to “Ensure access to affordable, reliable, sustainable, and modern energy for all.”
 Target 7.2 specifically says: “By 2030, increase substantially the share of renewable energy in the global energy mix.”

-To meet SDG 7 ECOHZ can document the origin of your energy consumption globally with Guarantees of Origin in Europe, RECs in North America and I-RECs in a select and growing number of countries in Asia, Africa, the Middle East and Latin America.
+To meet SDG 7 companies can purchase renewable energy documented with Guarantees of Origin in Europe, RECs in North America and I-RECs in a select and growing number of countries in Asia, Africa, the Middle East and Latin America.